openbmc/webui-vue/docs/customization/build.md

 1. If making customizations to the default store, add `CUSTOM_STORE=true` key value pair to the new .env file.
-2. Create a `<ENV_NAME>.js` file in `src/env/store` **danger** The filename needs to match the `VUE_APP_ENV_NAME` value defined in the .env file.
+2. Create a `<ENV_NAME>.js` file in `src/env/store` **danger** The filename needs to match the `VITE_ENV_NAME` value defined in the .env file.
 The store import in `src/main.js` will resolve to this new file.
 3. Import the base store
 4. Import environment specific store modules
 5. Use the [Vuex](https://vuex.vuejs.org/api/#registermodule) `registerModule`